 Talking about feelings is also a great approach to conflict resolution.
 The beautiful thing about feelings is that they cannot be contradicted; no one can argue about how someone else feels.
 Communicating issues in the context of feelings give others space to feel differently without directly contradicting a colleague.
 Using this technique often quickly surfaces the root cause of the conflict because it prompts a conversation (why do you feel that way?) instead of an argument (yes it is/not it’s not).
 Keeping conflicts conversational helps people understand different perspectives and their validity, which increases the ability to compromise.
 The trick to the effectiveness of this approach is talking about feelings in a neutral, analytical tone that validates them as a perfectly logical and important part of the issue but does not devolve into emotional manipulation.

 Talking about feelings is also a great project management tool.
 Often when something is clearly not working the impulse of managers is to swoop in and fix it by assigning it to someone else or micro-managing.
 The problem is that this approach deflates the person who was already struggling, ensuring that their productivity declines.
-However, if you ask someone who is struggling how they are feeling about different parts of a project, most of the time (if they trust you) they will self-report the issue and ask for help – or at least admit they are struggling.
+However, if you ask someone who is struggling how they feel about different parts of a project, most of the time (if they trust you) they will self-report the issue and ask for help – or at least admit they are struggling.
 As their manager, this gives you an invitation to offer options, like asking a team member to collaborate, identifying external expertise and resources, or personally coaching them through the task.
 The result?
 The person who was struggling now feels supported and encouraged, which lifts their dread and re-energizes them.
 This is such a tiny difference in approach but it yields a huge difference in morale and productivity because it doesn’t take away a person’s power and control.

 I explicitly ask about feelings in the following situations: